 7. The Widening of the Racial Wealth Gap during and after the Great Recession

 8. The Impact of Incarceration on African American Families

 9. Progress in African American Communities during the Obama Administration and Beyond

 Dorothy Smith-Ruiz is Associate Professor at the University of North Carolina at Charlotte.
 She is author or editor of several books, including Contemporary African American Families.

-Albert M. Kopak is Associate Professor in the Department of Criminology & Criminal Justice at Western Carolina University.
+Albert M. Kopak is Associate Professor in the Department of Criminology and Criminal Justice at Western Carolina University.